simonefagini/Fluo-for-Rhino/commands/README.md

    0x8000000   Point (or 8388608)
    ```
    Tested on Rhino v7 on MacOS 14 and Rhino v8 on Windows 11.

+- ### keep_cmd.py
+  A command to randomly keep a user-defined percentage of pre-selected objects in Rhino, useful for quick decimation and random sampling.<br>
+  Tested on Rhino v8 on Windows 11.

 ## Adding Fluo-for-Rhino
 ### Rhino for Windows